 The two displays offered are the main selling point of the series, alongside the powerful internal specs.
 The overall ergonomics are impacted by this format, though.

 Having the keyboard positioned at the front of the laptop means that you’ll pretty much have to use this on a spacious desk, and less so on the go, or on the lap.
 It also makes the clickpad narrow and different than what other laptops offer.
-Furthermore, with the dual-displays, this computer is heavier than other options with similar specs, and the battery life is impacted, so overall I consider the Zephyrus DUO primarily a desktop replacement series and not a performance ultraportable, like the other members of the Asus ROG Zephyrus family (such a the 16-inch Zephyrus M16 reviewed here).
+Furthermore, with the dual-displays, this computer is heavier than other options with similar specs, and the battery life is impacted, so overall I consider the Zephyrus DUO primarily a desktop replacement series and not a performance ultraportable, like the other members of the Asus ROG Zephyrus family (

 A novelty for this 2022 generation is the way the secondary screen moves when you open up this laptop.